 Section 325A of the RMA provides for the following:

 - The local authority can cancel the abatement notice if it considers the notice is no longer required.
 Written notice of cancellation must be given.
-Refer to the form for the cancellation of an abatement notice for an example of how such a notice should be written.

 - Any person directly affected by the abatement notice may apply in writing to the local authority to change or cancel the notice.
 The local authority must give written notice of its decision.
-Refer to the notice of decision regarding application to change or cancel an abatement notice for an example of how such a notice should be written.

 If the local authority, after considering an application to change or cancel the abatement notice, confirms the abatement notice or changes it in a way other than that sought, the person who applied for the cancellation or change may appeal to the Environment Court in accordance with s325(2) of the RMA.
 Note that if the recipient has missed the deadline for appealing an abatement notice, this provision provides a fresh avenue for pursuing concerns about the notice in the Environment Court.